cyralinc/terraform-provider-cyral/docs/data-sources/saml_certificate.md

 ## Attribute Reference

 * `id` - The ID of this data source.
-* `certificate` - The service provider X.509 certificate used for signing SAML requests.
+* `certificate` - The X.509 certificate used for signing SAML requests.